 Achen and Bartels miss this structural concern.
 When Schattschneider (1975, 135-136) objects to versions of popular sovereignty that “attribute to the people a mystical, magical omnipotence,” they read him to advocate, with the democratic elitists, for reduced expectations of what citizens can do based on what (little) they know.
 But Schattschneider is emphatic that this is a structural limitation of mass democracy not a cognitive one.
 The classical democrat’s “disservice” to the democratic cause” is not to overestimate what mass citizens know but to take “no cognizance of what very large numbers of people cannot do by the sheer weight of numbers” (Schattschneider 1975, 136; emphasis added).
 Schattschneider considers it “an outrage to attribute the failures of American democracy to the ignorance and stupidity of the masses” (Schattschneider 1975, 132).
 Schattschneider proposed an altogether different way of thinking about participation and non-participation: a democratic realism that recognizes conflict as a mobilizing force.
 It shapes group identities and interests and both solicits and discourages public involvement in politics.
 Although he would not have used the word, Schattschneider anticipates what I have termed “constructivist” realism by portraying group action, interest and identity as effects of conflict rather than as its origin or cause.

 Schattschneider proposes a paradigmatic shift in interpreting group formation, participation and abstention.
-His analytic framework refutes the notion that the intensity of group interests (or their legitimacy) decides which groups form and last and which are repeatedly frustrated as indices of the “bias” of the conflict system.
+His analytic framework refutes the notion that the intensity of group interests (or their legitimacy) decides which groups form and last and which are repeatedly frustrated.
+He treats forming and fading of groups as indices of the “bias” of the conflict system.
 Schattschneider makes “bias” at once a descriptive term, an account of how conflict produces power as opposed to merely expressing it, and a critical concept that draws attention to the patterns of exclusion to which the structural relations of pluralism give rise.

 This lexicon--“scope” of conflict, “mobilization of bias,” and “conflict system”—directs the analysis of power to the “mise en scène” of conflict rather than to its outcomes.
 A phrase that French democratic theorist Claude Lefort appropriated from theater into mass politics, “mise en scène” refers to the discursive and material tactics that politicians use to draw lines of cleavage and thereby bid for constituents.
 Issue framings orient people in relation to an issue; those framings joined to selective mobilization strategies map a typography of allies and enemies.
 In theater, the mise en scène is a deliberate organization of space that situates a play geographically and historically, orienting actors and audience alike toward the action and affecting the considerations they bring to bear on the events of the play.
 (Think of the differences between staging Julius Caesar in ancient Rome, orienting the audience toward classical history, or in Elizabethan time, orienting it toward the literary classic of the play itself, or in the 2016 US elections with an orange-haired Caesar and an unkempt rabid Brutus).
 In politics, mise en scène focuses analysis on the political constitution of the social “ground” of conflict.